The Clear Edge

 • Week 4+: 3 clients with monthly reviews

-Why This Decision:
+Why This Decision Worked

 Full handoff risked client performance drops.
 If Marcus missed optimization opportunities, client results suffer, and clients churn.

-6-8 week ramp was too slow.
+A 6–8 week ramp was too slow.
 Damian needed freed capacity faster to close new business.

 3 weeks balanced speed with safety.

-The Quality Transfer Process:
+The Quality Transfer Process

-This is where The Quality Transfer framework proved essential—delegating without losing standards.
+This is where The Quality Transfer framework proved essential — delegating without losing standards.

 Week 1 – Shadow Phase: